 -Do you make a point of avoiding violent movies and TV shows?

 -Do you need to withdraw during busy days into bed or a darkened room or some other place where you can have privacy and relief from the situation?

--Do you make it a high priority to arrange your life to avoid upsetting or overwhelming situations?
+-Do you make it a high priority to arrange your life to avoid situations that are upsetting or overwhelming?